 DRW works with empowerment, which means that individuals must be guaranteed resources and mandate to take control over their own lives.
-The Independent Living movement uses peer-support to exchange experiences and learn strategies from each other on how to navigate in the community.
-One strategy can be collective action for change in conditions, policies and structures to further social relations.
-According to WHO, empowerment is a process where individuals learn, act and take control over decisions affecting their health.
-DRW wants to be a platform to gather and raise voices that together create a force against discrimination and preconceptions on migrants with non-normative abilities, a pursuit which strengthens the Swedish democracy.
+The Independent Living-Movement uses peer-support to exchange experiences and learn strategies from each other on how to navigate in the community.
+One strategy can be collective action for change in conditions, policies and structures to further social relations.5 According to WHO, empowerment is a process where individuals learn, act and take control over decisions affecting their health6.